alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 This will affect any Aura or Lightning Web Component that uses @AuraEnabled Apex Classes.

-In order to use **datatableV2**, permission must be given to access the following Apex Classes:
+In order to use **datatable**, permission must be given to access the following Apex Classes:

     QueryNRecords
     SObjectController2